ekzhang/jax-js/README.md

 const y = np.dot(x.ref, x); // JIT-compiled into a matrix multiplication kernel
 ```

+Most common JAX APIs are supported.
+See the [compatibility table](./FEATURES.md) for a full
+breakdown of what features are available.

 ## Development

 This repository is managed by [`pnpm`](https://pnpm.io/).
 You can compile and build all packages in